A living map for things that matter

 1

-Anyone who has a piece can photograph it, add a location, and pin it.
-GPS reads automatically from your phone's photo.
+Anyone who has a piece — whether it's a painting, a family quilt, or a piece of writing — can photograph it and pin it to the map.
+GPS reads automatically from your phone.

 2

-Add how you got it, what it means to you, how long you've had it.
-The object becomes a thread connecting people who love the same work.
+Add how you got it, what it means to you, how long it's been in your life.
+Each object becomes a thread connecting people who loved the same person.

 3